Berlin Hbf

 The ferry approaches the new port of Patras.

-Option 2, Berlin to Athens overland by train via Munich & Belgrade - a rail adventure across the Balkans
+Option 2, Berlin to Athens overland by train via Munich & Belgrade - no longer viable

 Back to top